josephistired/DiscordBot-v14/README.md

 # Wiki
 Vist the [wiki](https://www.josephcarmosino.website/discordbotv14#wiki) page to learn how to run this bot!

+# Miscellaneous
+To view the commands, and more info about the bot, vist the [wiki](https://www.josephcarmosino.website/discordbotv14#miscellanous)!

 # Contribution
 _Any new code you create must be submitted to TEST BRANCH! - No merges will be performed on MAIN branch!_